 Statcast now recognizes that pitch at 105.8 MPH, which is the fastest pitch thrown since it began recording velocities in 2008.

 Now with the New York Yankees, the Cuban lefty is arguably the hardest-throwing pitcher in MLB history, clocking in over 100 miles per hour on a nightly basis.
-Despite how hard Chapman throws, his top-speed record isn?t even close to the fastest in history.
+Despite how hard Chapman throws, his top-speed record isn't even close to the fastest in baseball history.

-The documentary Fastball dove into the intricacies of throwing some high, stinky cheese.
-Among the film’s research was a fact-finding mission for the fastest heater ever recorded.
-According to the film, the fastest recorded pitch ever actually belongs to long-time MLB ace Nolan Ryan, who once hurled his wicked four-seamer 108.5 miles per hour.
+The documentary "Fastball" dove into the intricacies of throwing some high, stinky cheese.
+Among the film's research was a fact-finding mission for the fastest heater ever recorded.
+According to the film, the fastest recorded pitch ever actually belongs to long-time MLB ace and MLB all-time strikeout leader Nolan Ryan, who once hurled his wicked four-seamer 108.5 miles per hour.

 The Game Haus cited that Ryan's fastest fastball on August 20, 1974, was actually logged at 100.9.
 (Even wilder is that it came in the ninth inning of an 11-inning complete game loss.)
 However, the infrared radar used that day clocked his fastball at a different point in its flight compared to today's technology, so the adjusted speed on Ryan's fastball was actually 108.5 miles per hour.